elisejonkers/game-module1/GAMEPLAN.md

 ### Debugging
 - [ ] Boxes can't overlap
+- [ ] Boxes sometimes still seem to take a little bit more than 100% of the screen width
 - [ ] Having two boxes in the screen at the same time (speeding up).
 Right now it will be game over immediately, because the allNotClick array can't be longer than 0